inspec/inspec-aws/docs/resources/aws_apigateway_account.md

 # aws_apigateway_account

-Use the `aws_apigateway_account` InSpec audit resource to test properties of a single specific AWS APIGateway Account.
+Use the `aws_apigateway_account` InSpec audit resource to test properties of a single specific AWS API Gateway account.

-The AWS::ApiGateway::Account resource specifies the IAM role that Amazon API Gateway uses to write API logs to Amazon CloudWatch Logs.
+The `AWS::ApiGateway::Account` resource specifies the IAM role that Amazon API Gateway uses to write API logs to Amazon CloudWatch Logs.

 ## Syntax